peregrineshahin/ChessProgrammingWiki/content/Magic_Bitboards.md

 ### Fixed shift Fancy

 A fancy fixed shift variation was introduced by [Onno Garms](Onno_Garms "Onno Garms"), looking for magics producing factors with appropriate reduced value ranges.
 That is, leave 12 bit rook indices for all squares, but with upper bit(s) clear for all possible occupancies for all the squares with less than 12 relevant bits, so that it efficiently becomes a less 12 bit index.
-Onno believes that it is possible to find magic factors with that property for most of those squares, to come close to the fancy table size with the advantage of a fixed shift [[11]](#cite_note-11) .
+Onno believes that it is possible to find magic factors with that property for most of those squares, to come close to the fancy table size with the advantage of a fixed shift <a id="cite-note-11" href="#cite-ref-11">[11]</a> .
 Even an "overlapping" of square arrays is feasible, if they contain accordant unused slot gaps on both ends.
-[Volker Annuss](Volker_Annuss "Volker Annuss") came up with a fixed shift solution of only 800 KiB and below [[12]](#cite_note-12) [[13]](#cite_note-13), and more recently even innovated with [Black Magic Bitboards](#BlackMagics).
+[Volker Annuss](Volker_Annuss "Volker Annuss") came up with a fixed shift solution of only 800 KiB and below <a id="cite-note-12" href="#cite-ref-12">[12]</a> <a id="cite-note-13" href="#cite-ref-13">[13]</a>, and more recently even innovated with [Black Magic Bitboards](#BlackMagics).